Samsu-iluna: Circumstances of Samsu-iluna's reign

 When Hammurabi rose to power in the city of Babylon, he controlled a small region directly around that city, and was surrounded by vastly more powerful opponents on all sides.
-By the time he died, he had conquered Sumer, Eshnunna, Assyria and Mari making himself master of Mesopotamia.
+By the time he died, he had conquered Sumer, Eshnunna, and Mari, and reduced Assyria to vassal status, making himself master of Mesopotamia.
 He had also significantly weakened and humiliated Elam and the Gutians.

 While defeated, however, these states were not destroyed; if Hammurabi had a plan for welding them to Babylon he did not live long enough to see it through.
 Within a few years after his death, Elam and Assyria had left from Babylon's orbit and revolutions had started in all the conquered territories.
 The task of dealing with these troubles—and others—fell to Samsu-iluna.
 Though he campaigned tirelessly and seems to have won frequently, the king proved unable to stop the empire's unwinding.
 Through it all, however, he did manage to keep the core of his kingdom intact, and this allowed the city of Babylon to cement its position in history.